Cyber4All/playbook/Ops/Ops-lessons-2022/AWS.md

 In short S3 allows customers to store objects into buckets located in a region but are accessible by 'all' regions <br>
 You can find S3 documentation [here](https://docs.aws.amazon.com/s3/?id=docs_gateway)

+S3 is also called Blob storage.
+Blobs (or objects) are files

 An object is a file and any metadata that describes the file.
 While a bucket is a container for objects.
 Each object has a key, which is the unique identifier for the object within the bucket <br>
 We use S3 buckets to store static websites, files, and logs.

 S3 buckets and the objects inside them are by default, private.
 You have access only to the S3 resources you created.
-Access can be granted by IAM permissions.
+Access can be granted through bucket policies, bucket ACLs, and IAM policies

 ### Virtual Private Cloud (VPC)